Kandarp08/Library-Management-System/README.md

 4. To run the respective tests, use the commands

     ```./test_users```, ```./test_books```, and ```./test_transactions``` in the root directory of the project.

+5. Please note that running the tests erases all data inside the files.